Your Boxing Day walk sorted: seaside strolls and rural routes to blow out the Christmas cobwebs

 Located on the former Watergate Colliery, the site has now been transformed into a haven for wildlife.
-With its wetlands, woodlands, wildflower meadows and recreational routes, this Gateshead park has a series of routes where you can take in the views of natural and historical features and sculptures that’ll be sure to make your walkies a howling success.
+With its wetlands, woodlands, wildflower meadows and recreational routes, this Gateshead park has a series of routes where you can take in the views of natural and historical features and sculptures that’ll make your Boxing Day walk a little slicker than your average.

 34 Queen’s Road, Blackhill, Consett DH8 0BL

 Where to park: Thornley Woodland Centre – free parking with countryside rangers to point you in the right direction.
 (Postcode: NE39 1AU)

 Derwent Walk is a scenic route that runs 12 miles between Consett and Gateshead on the old Derwent Valley Railway track.
 The route passes through woodland, ponds and riverside areas and is full of wildlife and history, making it perfect for a long Boxing Day walk to get the blood pumping again after all that merry making.

 Where to park: Red Walk – parking is free and just a stone’s throw away from the Dene (Postcode: NE7 7BQ)